MemoAct: Atkinson–Shiffrin-Inspired Hierarchical Memory-Augmented Policy for Robotic Manipulation

 Overview of MemoAct

-The sensory distillation module first encodes RGB images and proprioceptive states into high-fidelity features, termed sensory memory.
-This memory serves as a query to retrieve relevant historical context from the long short-term memory bank, which is processed by a temporal transformer encoder.
-Subsequently, a gating network adaptively fuses the retrieved history with the current sensory memory to produce a condition token.
-Guided by this token, the action decoder iteratively denoises random noise into history-aware action trajectories.
-Finally, the consolidation module updates the memory bank after each forward pass.
-For a detailed introduction to the memory consolidation module, please refer to our paper.
+First, the sensory distillation module encodes RGB images and proprioceptive states into high-fidelity sensory memory.
+Subsequently, the distilled sensory memory queries relevant historical context from the long short-term memory bank.
+Next, a gating network adaptively fuses the retrieved history with the current sensory memory to produce a condition embedding, which guides the action decoder to iteratively denoise noisy action trajectories into history-aware action trajectories.
+Finally, the long short-term memory consolidation module updates the memory bank after each forward pass.
+Please refer to our paper for details.

 MemoryRTBench and Real-world tasks